Tellurian looks to grow U.S. gas output organically and through M&A

-(Reuters) - U.S. liquefied natural gas (LNG) developer Tellurian Inc wants to grow gas production by adding to its own output and through mergers and acquisitions, the company’s executive chairman Charif Souki said this week.
+June 30 (Reuters) - U.S. liquefied natural gas (LNG) developer Tellurian Inc (TELL.O) wants to grow gas production by adding to its own output and through mergers and acquisitions, the company's executive chairman Charif Souki said this week.

 He said this was "a once in a life-time opportunity" for producers to merge or be acquired because they can realize much better revenue by being exposed to international gas prices through the Driftwood LNG export plant Tellurian is developing in Louisiana.